tmaybe/dev.socrata.com/_posts92016-06-26-quickly-building-an-ember-app-backed-by-socrata-open-data.md

 ember serve
 ```

 If you navigate to http://localhost:4200, you should see an Ember welcome message.
-We're ready to start developing our project.
+Now we're ready to start developing our project.

 ## Creating a basic route and template
 Ember has a built-in router that maps URLs to controllers and templates.
 We're going to use the `index` route (`/`) to display our chart.
 Let's generate this route: